Perception matters. The world is full of geometric shapes and we, as humans, have assigned each one of them a meaning.

 - formality

 However, these qualities are depicted when these shapes rest on their base.
 Tilt them a bit and their stability is lost.
-But there’s an addition of an attention capturing property.
+But there’s an addition of attention capturing property.

 Squares and rectangles are so common that they lack attention capturing capabilities.
 A little tilt might make them capture attention but it results in loss of existing properties of stability, order, and formality.